jaredthecoder/awesome-vehicle-security/README.md

 Overview of hardware, both open source and proprietary, that you can use when conducting vehicle security research.
 [This article](http://makezine.com/2016/04/08/car-hacking-tools-trade/) goes through many of the options below.

-- 🌟 [Arduino](https://www.arduino.cc/) - Arduino's have a number of shields you can attach to connect to CAN-enabled devices.
+- 🌟 [Arduino](https://www.arduino.cc/) - Arduino boards have a number of shields you can attach to connect to CAN-enabled devices.
     - [CANdiy-Shield](https://github.com/watterott/CANdiy-Shield)
     - [ChuangZhou CAN-Bus Shield](http://www.seeedstudio.com/wiki/CAN-BUS_Shield)
     - [DFRobot CAN-BUS Shield For Arduino](http://www.dfrobot.com/index.php?route=product/product&product_id=1444)